Dark Sky Reserve Networks Usher in Earth Law

 Figure 1 Stars over Rocky Mountain National Park, US.
 Photo by Jeremy Thomas on Unsplash

-If you’ve ever tried to see the stars at night, you may also have found that it’s nearly impossible because there’s so much light everywhere.
-So much light floods our night skies that the term “light pollution” has emerged, describing any adverse effect of artificial light including sky glow, glare, light trespass, light clutter, decreased visibility at night, and energy waste.
+If you’ve ever tried to see the stars at night, you may have found it nearly impossible.
+So much light floods our night skies that the term “light pollution” has emerged, describing any adverse effect of artificial light.
+Such effects in our modern night skies include sky glow, glare, light trespass, light clutter, decreased visibility at night, and energy waste.

 Main types of light pollution

-The three main types of light pollution include glare, light trespass and skyglow (in addition to over-illumination and clutter).
+The three main types of light pollution are glare, light trespass, and skyglow.

-Glare from unshielded lighting is a public-health hazard—especially the older you become.
-Glare light scattering in the eye causes loss of contrast, sometimes blinds you temporarily and leads to unsafe driving conditions, for instance.
+Glare from unshielded lighting is a public health hazard—especially the older you become.
+Glare light scattering in the eye can cause a loss of contrast and temporary blinding, which can lead to unsafe driving.

-Light trespass occurs when unwanted light enters one’s property, for example, by shining unwanted light into a bedroom window of a person trying to sleep.
+Light trespass occurs when unwanted light enters one’s property.
+Shining unwanted light into a bedroom window of a person trying to sleep, for example.

 Skyglow refers to the glow effect that can be seen over populated areas.
-Skyglow is the combination of all the reflected light and upward-directed (unshielded) light escaping up into the sky (and for the most part, unused).
+Skyglow is the combination of all the reflected light and upward-directed, or unshielded, light escaping up into the sky.
+For the most part, this escaping light goes unused.

 Figure 2 Sky glow.
 Griffith Observatory, Los Angeles US.
 Photo by Denys Nevozhai on Unsplash